aldryn/aldryn-jobs/docs/user/index.rst

 Add a job opening
 *****************

 Visit the Jobs page.
 You should see that the django CMS toolbar now contains a new item, *Jobs*.
 Select *Add Job Opening...* from this menu.

 Provide some basic details, such as:

-* the ``Lead in`` is a brief summary of the opening, that will be used in lists of openings, such as on a jobs landing page
+* ``Short description``, a brief summary of the opening, that will be used in lists of openings, such as on a jobs landing page
-* a ``Category``
-  will need to create a ``Category`` too)
+* a ``Category``, required to associate job openings with supervisors, so you will need to create a ``Category`` too

 and **Save** it.